 This course will explore such areas as the structure of Tribal government, Tribal sovereignty, treaties, civil and criminal court jurisdiction in Indian country, Tribal resources, economic development, taxation and regulation, rights of individual Indians and various federal laws and court cases concerning and affecting Tribes and their members.

-Course offered On Campus.
-Prerequisites: NA125, EN111, or permission of instructor.
+Prerequisites: NA125 and EN111, or permission of instructor.
+Course offered on campus.

-NA213 Contemporary Native American Issues
+NA213 Contemporary Native American Issues 3 CR

 This course is an examination of current Native American achievements, issues, problems and events.
 Students are introduced to Native and non-Native newspapers, magazines, periodicals and publications which report on events affecting Native Americans on an international, national, regional & local level.
-Course offered Online.

 Prerequisite: EN111 or permission of instructor.
+Course offered online.

-NA219 Tribal Government and Economic Issues
+NA219 Tribal Government and Economic Issues 3 CR

 This course is an examination of Tribal government and current tribal economic development issues.
 Course topics include, but are not limited to structure and roles of reservation governments, gaming and other Tribal business enterprises.
-Course offered Online.
 Prerequisites: NA125, EN111 or permission of instructor.
+Course offered online.